LeeRinji/LeeRinji.github.io/README.md

  - The Hong Kong University of Science and Technology, School of Engineering
    - MSc in Big Data Technology
- - Sun Yat-sen University, SDCS & SOG
+ - Sun Yat-sen University, School of Data and Computer Science
-   - Minor in Politics and Administration
    - BEng in Intelligence Science and Technology